The Enforcer (1951 film)

-The Enforcer (also known as Murder, Inc. in the United Kingdom) is a 1951 American film noir co-directed by Bretaigne Windust and an uncredited Raoul Walsh, who shot most of the film's suspenseful moments, including the ending.
+The Enforcer (also known as Murder, Inc. in the United Kingdom) is a 1951 American film noir directed by Bretaigne Windust and an uncredited Raoul Walsh, who shot most of the film's suspenseful moments, including the ending.
 The production, largely a police procedural, stars Humphrey Bogart and is based on the Murder, Inc. trials.
 The supporting cast features Zero Mostel and Everett Sloane.

 Plot

 Under heavy police protection, gangster Joe Rico arrives late at night at the courthouse to testify against crime boss Albert Mendoza.
-There have already been several attempts on Rico's life but lead prosecutor Martin Ferguson reminds him that he himself faces plenty of charges unless he cooperates.
-After yet another attempt on his life, Rico gives his bodyguards the slip but falls to his death from the ledge outside the eighth floor window.
+There have already been several attempts on Rico's life, but lead prosecutor Martin Ferguson reminds him that he faces numerous charges unless he cooperates.
+After another attempt on his life, Rico escapes his bodyguards but falls to his death from the ledge outside an eighth-floor window.

-Without Rico's evidence, Mendoza will walk away free.
-However, Ferguson believes that something else has come up in the investigation that might make the case, so he and police captain Nelson decide to go through the evidence again.
-Much of this is told in flashbacks.
+Without Rico's evidence, Mendoza will be acquitted.
+However, Ferguson believes that something else has arisen in the investigation that might cinch the case, so he and police captain Nelson examine the evidence again in flashback sequences.
 The case began when small-time gangster James "Duke" Malloy burst into a police station and claimed to have killed his girlfriend under pressure from others.
 The police find only an empty grave and Malloy later commits suicide in his cell.
-Ferguson is brought in on the case and a check on Malloy's associates leads the investigators to "Big Babe" Lazick.
-When Lazick refuses to talk, Ferguson threatens to jail his wife and put his son into foster care.
-Lazick then confesses that he is operating under the orders of Joe Rico, who gets requests to commit murders over the telephone.
-The killers carry out murders for profit, the idea being that they are hired at the request of someone else.
+Ferguson is assigned to the case and a check on Malloy's associates leads the investigators to "Big Babe" Lazick.
+When Lazick refuses to talk, Ferguson threatens to jail his wife and commit his son to foster care.
+Lazick confesses that he is operating under the orders of Rico, who receives requests to commit murders over the telephone.
+The killers murder for profit, as they are hired at the request of someone else.
 The killer will have no motive for committing the crime and thus will not be suspected by the police, while the client with the motive will have a perfect alibi.
-Only Rico knows who the top boss is.
+Only Rico knows the identity of the top boss.

-Lazick leads the police to the body of Nina Lombardo.
-It emerges that she was a contract whom Malloy was supposed to kill, but he instead fell in love with her.
-Though he tried to cover it up, Malloy's associates caught up with them and forced him to kill her.
-Nina's roommate, Teresa Davis, tells the detectives that Nina's real name was Angela Vetto and that she was in hiding since her father's murder ten years before.
+Lazick leads the police to the body of Nina Lombardo, who Malloy was supposed to kill, but he instead fell in love with her.
+Although they tried to hide, Malloy's associates found them and forced Malloy to kill her.
+Nina's roommate, Teresa Davis, tells the detectives that Nina's real name was Angela Vetto and that she was in hiding since her father's murder ten years earlier.